 He said it's his "biggest work ever, in scale and complexity."

 He's a self-described political independent until recently, when he joined Democrats Abroad in Spain.
 But he added that the art project is his alone, without help from any political organization or campaign, and he won't be paid for it.

 Rodriguez-Gerada said this project also aims to address the issue of "trying to find heroes with empathy for the problems of the world.
 We really need empathy from Barack Obama.
 There's a need to do positive things for the future."

-Obama's giant face would be environmentally friendly, with all natural colors, so the materials could be recycled, the artist said.
+Obama's giant face is environmentally friendly, with all natural colors, so the materials can be recycled, the artist said.

-Rodriguez-Gerada's not sure how long the face would remain in place in Barcelona, because the site is slated to be used for a new municipal building.
+Rodriguez-Gerada's not sure how long the face will remain in place in Barcelona, because the site is slated to be used for a new municipal building.

 But even if the face isn't permanent, it might be the start of outsized artistic images of Obama.